saworz/nbp-api-fetcher/README.md

 because it makes handling column data and .csv converting easy.

 ### 3. Data selection
-User can select currency pairs he wish to get exchange rates for by clicking checkbox on the right side of the currency pairs.
+User can select currency pairs he wishes to get exchange rates for by clicking checkbox on the right side of the currency pairs.
 Each currency pair div is created by mapping list of available currencies fetched from the /api/get_currency_types/ endpoint.<br/>
 ![data-selection-image](https://github.com/saworz/images/blob/main/nbp-fetcher-1.png?raw=true)